Kadipa/DOB-JOB-DE-Project/README.md

 - Data load from the API by using dlt(data load tool)
 - Stores it in an AWS-based lakehouse architecture (S3 + Redshift)
 - Transforms the data using dbt
-- Visualizes insights on job types, e-filing, equipment usage, and building types
+- Visualizes insights on job types

 The goal: enable stakeholders to explore trends in construction filings via an easy-to-use dashboard.